Disha4346/SciSPY/README.md

 ## Support

 For support:
-- Create an issue in the GitHub repository
+- Create an issue in the GitHub repository (always welcome 😊)
-- Email: support@scispy.org
+- Email: dg107835@gmail.com

 ## Citation